Former Zimbabwe VP urges President Mugabe to resign

 The issue could soon be taken out of Mugabe's hands, with the president's own party expected to set into motion plans to impeach him in the country's parliament Tuesday.

-On Monday, the country's military chief said Mugabe had agreed to direct talks with the former Vice President he recently fired, a sacking that triggered political calamity, but Mnangagwa's statement could throw those into doubt.
+On Monday, the country's military chief said Mugabe had agreed to direct talks with the former Vice President he recently fired, a sacking that triggered political calamity.

 A source told CNN that Mugabe had agreed to terms for his resignation in talks with military leaders who have seized control in the country, and that a letter had been drafted.